 Those who were unable to obtain a spot on the roster may still register to be placed on the Wait List.

 The Ultimate Lacrosse Experience

-The Lacrosse Master's annual Florida Prospect Camp is unlike any camp in the country.
-14 HEAD coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
+The Lacrosse Master's 6th Annual Florida Prospect Camp is unlike any camp in the country.
+13 HEAD coaches, 1 Associate Head Coach and 1 Assistant Coach from some of the world's finest academic institutions will be on staff for the duration of the camp.
 The make-up of our World-Class staff and the institutions they represent is unprecedented.
 Nowhere will you find a camp staffed by this caliber of coaches from both top lacrosse programs and the best academic institutions in the world.
 Our camp is designed to provide every participant with the best instruction and Guaranteed Exposure to many of the nation's most well respected NCAA Division I & III lacrosse coaches from the world's best academic institutions.

 This is a MUST ATTEND camp for any player interested in playing at any of these schools.
 Each participate will be coached and seen by every coach on staff - guaranteed.
 You will not find this level of exposure and instruction at any camp or tournament.

 Camp is open to those players in the 2020, 2021 and 2022 graduation years.